 Background: Nangang's Bottle Cap Factory was built during the Japanese era in 1943, and continued operating until 2004, providing bottling parts for over 14 wine manufacturers.
 It was then abandoned until 2010 when Taipei City chose the spot for urban revitalization.
 The bottle cap factory renovation was completed in 2020.
 Currently there is space for meetings, exhibitions, seminars, workshops, musical performances, a night market, and more.
 On weekends it attracts hundreds of visitors especially when there are special events.
 Hours: 10 AM to 6 PM every day Price: Free How to get there: By Car/Scooter: Take Civic Boulevard or Nangang Road to Nangang Station.
 The bottle cap factory is just north of the station, across the street.
 There is paid parking at Nangang Station.
 By TRA/HSR/MRT: Take the TRA/HSR/MRT/inter-city bus to Nangang Station.
 The bottle cap factory is just north of the station, across the street.
 Map: Please see below: Our Journey: I have passed the bottle cap factory in Nangang hundreds of times.
 I live in Nangang.
 I have seen that the area had been under construction for the past few years, but recently in 2022 have I really noticed activities and events going on there.
 I am glad that Taipei City took the time and effort to save such an important historical monument and convert it into a useful space for the community.

-The bottle cap factory sits under the shadow of Nangang Station, where Intel Taiwan headquarters are located.
+The bottle cap factory sits under the shadow of Nangang Station, where Intel Taiwan headquarters are located after its opening in 2022.

 Map of the buildings here.